Developing Financial Accounts Statistics – Macedonian Case

 Developing new statistics is always challenging, and was so in our case too.
 The process took a while and was paved step by step, starting with several technical missions and study visits, introducing new statistical reporting, and establishing an internal working group for financial accounts in order to explain and promote the concept of financial accounts within the bank.
 Then, signing agreements for data exchange with other institutions such as the Central Registry (CR), Central Securities Depository (CSD), State Statistical Office (SSO) and the Ministry of Finance (MoF) was put in place.
 The agreement with the CSD was crucial as it was a starting point to work on the security-by-security database in order to prepare reports for government debt securities and equity securities.
 The result of all these efforts are the annual data compiled for 2013–2016, unconsolidated, presented as whom-to-whom matrices, instrument-by-instrument, for all sectors and subsectors.

 Another vital part in the process for developing these statistics was the longer-term regional project for government finance statistics, funded by SECO (Swiss Secretariat for Economic Affairs) and lead by the IMF.
-The project included Macedonia along with four other countries (Serbia, Bosnia and Herzegovina, Albania and Kosovo) and was led by Phil Stoke from the IMF in Washington DC and Deon Tanzer, an IMF expert residing at the CEF, Ljubljana.
+The project included North Macedonia along with four other countries (Serbia, Bosnia and Herzegovina, Albania and Kosovo) and was led by Phil Stoke from the IMF in Washington DC and Deon Tanzer, an IMF expert residing at the CEF, Ljubljana.

 Starting from 2015, once a year, a workshop is held at the CEF, where representatives of all three institutions (NBRM, MoF and SSO) from the five above-mentioned countries meet to share experiences and gain knowledge from the IMF and Eurostat experts.
-This project has helped us also deepen the cooperation in the field of national accounts, and respectively in financial accounts, between the institutions in Macedonia.
+This project has helped us also deepen the cooperation in the field of national accounts, and respectively in financial accounts, between the institutions in North Macedonia.

 The hard work of the staff, supported by our management and the external experts, resulted in a first transmission of FA data to EUROSTAT– stocks for all sectors and counterparties for the period 2013–2016, as experimental data, in December 2017.
 In April 2018, we provided the SSO with financial accounts flows data of the general government sector as a necessary input for the compilation of EDP Table 3 for the period 2014–2016.
 This was a significant step toward meeting the EU statistical requirements, one of the strategic goals of the NBRM.